cresjie/labs-validator/README.md

 # labs-validator
-standalone javascript form validator.
+lightweight and standalone javascript validator.
 Inspired by Laravel Validator in a form of javascript.

 # Install